OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

     from openmdao.core.problem import Problem, Group

 We need to import some OpenMDAO classes.
-We also import the print_function to insure compatibility between python 2.x and 3.x.
-You don't need the import if you are running in 3.
+We also import the print_function to ensure compatibility between Python 2.x and 3.x.
+You don't need the import if you are running in Python 3.x.

 ::

     class Paraboloid(Component):

-OpenMDAO provides a base class `Component` which you should inherit from to build your own components and wrappers for analysis codes. `Components` can declare three kinds of variables, *parameters*, *outputs* and *states*.
+OpenMDAO provides a base class, `Component`, which you should inherit from to build your own components and wrappers for analysis codes. `Components` can declare three kinds of variables, *parameters*, *outputs* and *states*.
 A `Component` operates on its parameters to compute unknowns, which can be explicit outputs or implicit states.
-For the `Paraboloid` Component, we will only be using explicit outputs.
+For the `Paraboloid` `Component`, we will only be using explicit outputs.

 ::